x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

     For more information, see [Create DNS records for Office 365 when you manage your DNS records](https://support.office.com/article/0669bf14-414d-4f51-8231-6b710ce7980b).

-3. **Decommission on-premises Exchange servers.** After you've verified that all email is being routed directly to the Office 365 mailboxes, have completed the migration, and no longer need to maintain your on-premises email organization, you can uninstall Exchange.
+3. **Decommission on-premises Exchange servers**: After you've verified that all email is being routed directly to the Office 365 mailboxes, have completed the migration, and no longer need to maintain your on-premises email organization, you can uninstall Exchange.

     For more information, see the following: